blzby1/ez-dwm/README.md

 This is intended to be run right after a fresh installation, so make sure you have sudo set up.
 Follow [this article](https://wiki.archlinux.org/title/sudo#Using_visudo) and configure sudo according to the "Example Entries" section to your liking.

-Next, install "dependencies".
-The script may work without some, but be sure to install all packages.
-(Unless you know what you are doing) On Arch Linux:

-    sudo pacman -Sy git xorg-server xorg-xrandr xorg-xinit wget base base-devel libxft libx11 libxinerama

-git clone the this repository:
+To get going, git clone the this repository:

     git clone https://github.com/blzby1/ez-dwm.git